 - 4 flour tortillas

-- 200 g cheese (I use a mixture of strong cheddar and mozzarella)
+- 2 cups grated cheese (I use a mixture of strong cheddar and mozzarella)

 Sunday Supper Easy Cinco de Mayo Recipes

 - Beef and Portobella Tostados by Our Good Life

 - Cumin Spiced Potato Quesadillas by Sprinkles and Sprouts